-I picked up a soap base from Amazon.
-I went for a goats milk base however, there are loads to choose from.
+I picked up a soap base from Amazon, and I decided to go for a goats milk base.
+There are loads of different soap bases to choose from.
 You can get a clear base, shea butter base, argan oil base.
-There are loads of bases to choose from.
-As I ordered off Amazon my soap base arrived in less than a week which was great.
+As I ordered off Amazon my soap base arrived within a week, which was great.
+You may also be able to purchase this same brand soap base from your local craft store.
+So, check local stores for stock information.

 Here is a list of the items you need for this DIY.